peradecki/fold-fastalike/README.md

 # fold-fastalike

-This Python tool reads in a fasta-like file and performs various RNA folding analyses.
+This parallelized Python tool reads in a fasta-like file and performs various RNA folding analyses.

 ## Overview